fent/node-miniget/README.md

 * `maxRetries` - Number of times to retry the request if there is a 500 or connection error.
 Default is `1`.
 * `maxReconnects` - During a big download, if there is a disconnect, miniget can try to reconnect and continue the download where it left off.
 Defaults to `0`.
 * `backoff` - An object with `inc` and `max` used to calculate how long to wait to retry a request.
 Defaults to `{ inc: 100, max: 10000 }`.
-* `retryOnAuthError` - In addition to retrying the request on server and connection errors, any authentication errors will trigger a retry.
 * `highWaterMark` - Amount of data to buffer when in stream mode.
 * `transform` - Use this to add additional features.
 Called with the object that `http.get()` or `https.get()` would be called with.
 Must return a transformed object.
 * `acceptEncoding` - An object with encoding name as the key, and the value as a function that returns a decoding stream.